PROGRAMS & ACTIVITIES

 The food system upon which we depend is unsustainable for farmers, consumers and the planet.
 Solving the agricultural problems of this era requires innovative, healthy, caring individuals, armed with the experience and understanding to tackle these challenges by 'working locally and thinking globally.'

-Alongside our partners, CKC is working to protect urban green spaces that function as fundamental community-led, nature-sensitive, socially-responsible assets that are geared towards addressing these problems.
+Alongside our partners, CKC is working to protect urban greenspaces that function as fundamental community-led, nature-sensitive, socially-responsible assets that are geared towards addressing these problems (read our call to County Council to include a comprehensive green infrastructure plan as a core priority of THIVE 2050).

-In order to maximize the benefits that protected green spaces provide, CKC focuses specifically on regenerative food production in urban neighborhoods.
-We do this through three programs areas:
+In order to maximize the benefits that protected greenspaces provide, CKC focuses specifically on community-led food production in urban neighborhoods.
+We do this through three programs areas, including (1) Land Protection, (2) Farm Management and (3) Education & Outreach.

 These three program areas are inter-dependent and collectively provide unique opportunities for people to connect, explore, discuss, learn and innovate in the pursuit of a safe, smart and sustainable local food system.